Building on BigCommerce Store is the first step on your road to success as a business.

 Many retailers only rely on ad campaigns and social media to make the most of their sales.
 If you choose to do this, you’re missing out on tons of potential customers by not ranking highly on Google.

 Stores need to use keywords just like regular sites.
-Doing the right research to narrow down your keyword focus is the first step to getting your site optimized and search rankings/search engine ranking highly.
+Doing the right research to narrow down your keyword focus is the first step to getting your site optimized and search engine ranking highly.

 Since you already have a product or products that you sell beginning your keyword research should be fairly easy.
-Think like one of your customers and search results/search engine results for your product on Google in as many different ways as you can think of.
+Think like one of your customers and search results or search engine results for your product on Google in as many different ways as you can think of.
 Using what Google spits out for you on the SERP will help you navigate through the plethora of keywords to figure out which ones are most relevant to your business.